 During 2010, the Company entered into three definitive option agreements in respect of the concessions comprising the Manfo Property pursuant to which the Company has an option to acquire a 100% interest (subject to a 5% royalty interest and a 10% interest held by the Ghanaian government and the right of the Ghanaian government to acquire a further 20% interest on mutually agreed terms) in each of the concessions.
-The optioned property consists of the Subriso, Twabidi and Sempekrom concessions, which were acquired from one private Ghanaian corporation.
-The Subriso, Twabidi and Sempekrom renewal applications are pending and such renewal or extension is not assured.
+The optioned property consists of the Subriso, Twabidi and Sempekrom concession is in good standing and the Sempekrom concession renewal is pending.
+A renewal or extension for Twabidi is pending and such renewal or extension is not assured.
 The Subriso, Twabidi and Sempekrom concessions are referred to as the Manfo Property.

 During 2011, the Company completed the option terms and had earned a 100% interest in the Manfo Property.
-The property is subject to a 2% net smelter royalty ("NSR") subject to the Company's right to repurchase 1% of the NSR for a payment of US \$4,000,000.
+The property is subject to a 2% net smelter royalty ("NSR") subject to the Company's right to repurchase 1\$ of the NSR for a payment of US \$4,000,000.